-There will be daily reflection essays/journaling assessments in OST 696 - Global Health: Spain- Pre-Clinical Observation, Culture and Medicine in Barcelona this semester.
+There will be daily reflection essays/journaling assessments in OST 690 Global Health: Dominican Republic - Clinical Immersion this semester.
 Your participation, professionalism and scores on journal assignments will determine your grade in the course.
+There will be also optional pre-trip and post- trip surveys that are optional to complete.
 The assessment schedule is as follows:

-Required (if applicable) Projected Points Material to be Covered Attendance at pre-travel orientation 10 Expectations and introductory information Evaluation of student performance, professional behavior 6 per day/30 total Attendance and active participation/engagement at immersive experiences and lectures 1-2 page reflection essay 50 Essay to cover student experience and perspectives, due on the following Thursday after return Daily group debriefs 5 per day met/10 total Group topics will be assigned 2 days during the week of work.
-Pre-trip and post-trip surveys 0 Will be shared within 48-72 hours before departure and after return, these are optional.
+Required Projected Points Material to be Covered (if applicable) Attendance at pre-travel orientation 10 Expectations and introductory information Evaluation of student performance, professional behavior 5 per day/20 total Attendance and active participation/engagement at immersive experiences and lectures 1-2 page reflection essay 50 Essay to cover student experience and perspectives, due on the following Wednesday upon return Daily group debriefs 4 per day/20 total Discussion of patient cases and Dominican culture and history Pre-trip and post-trip surveys (OPTIONAL) 0 Will be shared within 48-72 hours before departure and return

-Please note that your final reflection essay is due the following Thursday after your program ends and needs to be e-mail to: igh@msu.edu
+Please note that your final reflection essay is due the following Wednesday after your program ends and needs to be e-mail to: igh@msu.edu.
+Please note that the course faculty might indicate another email address if they consider and they will notify in advance.